-Melody Moore, co-ordinator of Trans Health Australia, described the splash as “soul-destroying”.
+Trans activists described the splash as ‘soul-destroying’.

 “Trans women struggle to be accepted as women and the term she-male is very derogatory.”

-If people heard this term used on any radio or TV medium and they feel offended they can make a complaint to both the Station Manager by phoning them or in writing/email.
+If people heard this term used on any radio or TV medium and feel offended, they can make a complaint to the Station Manager by phoning them or in writing/email.